 2019 Financial Policy update

 With the new year underway, we would like to share with you our Financial and Office Policies.
 These policies are designed to enhance our operating efficiency.
+Our providers and staff provide medical services for your children.
+All services provided are billable to your insurance and are subject to your insurance plan provisions.
+It is your responsiblity to understand your insurance policy.

 FAQ'S (Frequently asked questions)